Justin-Fiddler/reading-notes/code-102/class-02.md

 Stands for **"List"**

 - This will give you a list of what files are available in your current location.
-  - by add (-l), this will now give you more information about the files.
+  - by add `-l``, this will now give you more information about the files.
 This will show what type of file it is, Permissions, Blocks, Owner, group or directory it belongs to, file size, file modification time, name of file or directory.
-- by adding (Example `ls -l /etc`), we can see a list of that directories contents.
+- by adding `ls -l /etc`, we can see a list of that directories contents.

 #### Paths